surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ---
 layout: page
-title: Surge XT in VCVRack
+title: Surge XT in VCV Rack
 permalink: /rack_xt_manual/
 ---

-Surge XT is a collection of modules for VCV Rack which brings the majority of the DSP code from the synth into the Rack environment in a modern, carefully designed fashion.
+Surge XT for Rack is a collection of modules which brings the majority of the DSP code from Surge XT into the VCV Rack environment in a modern and carefully designed fashion.

 Please remember that writing a manual is hard work!
 We've put this manual together for our first release, but welcome folks to collaborate on changes and improvements!
-We are happy to merge PRs and changes!
+We are happy to merge pull requests and changes!

 {:.no_toc}
 <br/>